 4.2 DFPC Responsibilities.
-The DFPC shall assist the County and the Sheriff, upon request, in organizing and training County, Sheriff, and cooperator forces to detect, contain, and extinguish Wildland Fires.
+The DFPC shall assist the County and the Sheriff, upon request, in organizing and training County, Sheriff, and cooperator forces to prevent, detect, contain, control, and extinguish Wildland Fires.
 Through administration of the FEPP program, the DFPC shall assist the County and the Sheriff in the procurement, inspection, and arrangement for maintenance of major Wildland Fire equipment.
 To the extent grant programs are available, the DFPC shall also administer grant programs to assist the County and the Sheriff in acquiring Wildland Fire equipment, training, and suppression support.
 The DFPC shall encourage and provide assistance in the development of County Wildland Fire plans pursuant to C.R.S. § 29-22.5-101(1)(d).
-The DFPC shall work with the County and the Sheriff in the coordination of the DFPC resources and training.
-The DFPC shall also manage and administer the IQS program and provide the County, the Sheriff, and Fire Departments with IQS access, training, program guidelines, and terms of use.
+The DFPC shall work with the County and the Sheriff in the IQS program and provide the County, the Sheriff, and Fire Departments with IQS access, training, program guidelines, and terms of use.
 The DFPC may inspect records for the purposes of verifying NWCG qualifications for Fire Department, County, and State personnel.